priyanshu-1112/airline-stock-oil-sentiment-analysis/README.md

 - Bloomberg Terminal

 ## My Contribution
+My main contributions to this team project included:

+- Extracting financial and sentiment data from the Bloomberg Terminal
+- Cleaning and structuring the dataset for analysis
-Data extraction using Bloomberg Terminal, data cleaning, and supporting the statistical analysis and interpretation of results.
+- Supporting the statistical analysis and interpretation of results
+- Assisting with the documentation of Bloomberg data access and methodology

 ## Authors
 Dissertation(Group Project) – MSc Business Analytics